 In Section~\ref{reps} we study non-abelian Hodge theory over a compact Riemann surface $X$ for a general connected semisimple Lie group $G$.
 Let $G$ be a reductive real Lie group with maximal compact subgroup $H\subset G$, let $K$ be the canonical line bundle over $X$ and let $\glie=\hlie\oplus\mlie$ be the Cartan decomposition of $\glie$.
 Then a $G$-Higgs bundle is a pair $(E,\varphi)$, consisting of a holomorphic $\HC$-principal bundle $E$ over $X$ and a holomorphic section $\varphi$ of $E(\mclie)\otimes K$.
 Here $E(\mclie)$ is the $\mclie$-bundle associated to $E$ via the isotropy representation $H^\CC\to \GL(\liem^\CC)$.
 These objects are a particular case of the general twisted pairs introduced in Section~\ref{appendix}.
 We study the deformations and the moduli spaces of $G$-Higgs bundles.
 An important result is the correspondence between the moduli space of polystable $G$-Higgs bundles and the moduli space of solutions to the Hitchin equations.
-While this is well-known when $G$ is actually complex \cite{hitchin:1987a, simpson:1988,simpson:1992} or compact \cite{narasimhan-seshadri:1965,ramanathan:1975}, a proof for the non-compact non-complex case follows from \cite{bradlow-garcia-prada-mundet:2003} for stable $G$-Higgs bundles.
-In this paper, we prove the general case of a polystable $G$-Higgs bundle.
-The result (given by Theorem \ref{hk}) is a consequence of the more general Hitchin--Kobayashi correspondence given in Theorem \ref{hk-twisted-pairs} of Section \ref{ss:Hitchin-Kobayashi-correspondence}.
+This is well-known when $G$ is complex \cite{hitchin:1987a, simpson:1988,simpson:1992} or compact \cite{narasimhan-seshadri:1965,ramanathan:1975}, and a proof for any $G$ follows from \cite{bradlow-garcia-prada-mundet:2003} in the case of \emph{stable} $G$-Higgs bundles.
+In this paper, we prove the general case of polystable $G$-Higgs bundles.
+The result (given by Theorem \ref{hk}) is a consequence of the more general Hitchin--Kobayashi correspondence given in Theorem \ref{hk-twisted-pairs}.

-We then introduce the moduli space of reductive representations of the fundamental group of a compact Riemann surface $X$ in a Lie group $G$.
-By a representation we mean a homomorphism from $\pi_1(X)$ to $G$, and here reductive means that the composition of the representation with the adjoint representation of $G$ is fully reducible.
-When $G$ is algebraic this is equivalent to the image of the representation of $\pi_1(X)$ in $G$ to have reductive Zariski closure.
-Combining Theorem \ref{hk} with Corlette's existence theorem of harmonic metrics \cite{corlette:1988}, we establish in Theorem \ref{na-Hodge} the correspondence between this moduli space and the moduli space of polystable $G$-Higgs bundles when $G$ is connected and semisimple.
+We then consider the moduli space of reductive representations of the fundamental group of a compact Riemann surface $X$ in a Lie group $G$.
+By a representation we mean a homomorphism from $\pi_1(X)$ to $G$.
+A representation is said to be reductive means that if its composition with the adjoint representation of $G$ is completely reducible; when $G$ is algebraic this is equivalent to the image of the representation of $\pi_1(X)$ in $G$ having reductive Zariski closure.
+Combining Theorem~\ref{hk} with Corlette's existence theorem for harmonic metrics \cite{corlette:1988}, we establish in Theorem \ref{na-Hodge} the correspondence between this moduli space and the moduli space of polystable $G$-Higgs bundles when $G$ is connected and semisimple.

 In Section~\ref{twisted-higgs} we study how the stability condition stated in general in Section~\ref{appendix} simplifies for $G$-Higgs bundles for various groups.
 This includes $G=\Sp(2n,\RR)$ --- the group of linear transformations of $\RR^{2n}$ which preserve the standard symplectic form --- and also other groups that naturally contain $\Sp(2n,\RR)$, like $\Sp(2n,\CC)$, and $\SL(2n,\CC)$, as well as $\GL(n,\RR)$.